Kentown25/Retail_Sales_Perfomance/README.md

 #### Price Point Analysis:
 In looking at items sold by cost per category I found:
-The most $500 items were sold in the beauty category.
+The highest priced items ($500) were sold in the beauty and electronics category.
 More $25 and $50 items were sold than any other unit price and items were in the clothing category

 ### Recommendations
-- Develop more lower priced items or higher ticket items for all categories.
-(More lower priced items were sold than higher priced items)
+- Clothing has the largest customer base and highest volume of items sold.
+Developing bundled offers and seasonal promotions could greatly influence sales.
+In addition, $25-$50 are the popular price points.
+Expanding inventory for these price points could increase sales substantially.
+Furthermore, considering most clothing sales in the $300-$500 range were from individuals ages 25-34, it appears younger people would be the target market for higher priced items.
-- Increase prices for clothing items (between $50-300) since most customers and quantities sold are for clothing.
-This could increase overall sales.
-However, increased prices could mean fewer sales.
+- Beauty has the fewest number of customers, but it sells high-priced items.
+Developing premium product marketing, female-focused campaigns, and personalized promotions for ages 45-54 could improve sales.
-- How to increase customers for beauty to increase sales?
-Increase promotional efforts for beauty.
-No target audience ( show men and women 18-64).
+- Total spending is balanced, but more males purchased electronics which are generally high-priced.
+Increasing promotional efforts to males could maintain electronics sales.

 ### Assumptions & Limitations:
 No repeat customers, only shows 1 year of data, not enough data to know seasonal trends or outside factors that could have impacted sales overtime.
 Assumes all customers only purchased from one category.
 There were 2 erroneous data points for Jan 1 2024.
 As all other data is from 2023, this data was excluded from analysis.
 No customers ids were the same, so data assumes no returning customers.

 ### Conclusion & Next Steps:
 Total sales for all categories were relatively equal.
-However, of all three categories, beauty had the lowest amount of sales.
-From my analysis I’d recommend increasing promotional efforts for beauty products.
+However, of all three categories, Beauty had the lowest amount of sales.
+From my analysis I’d recommend breaking down increasing promotional efforts for beauty products.
 Data showed no significant difference in sales by gender and age across categories.
 Therefore, promotional efforts can be directed towards males and females ages 18-64.
 There were more customers, and a greater quantity sold, for Clothing than any other category.
 Data suggests that increasing prices for clothing items could increase total sales.
 In the future, I’d like to compare sales by seasons and year to note any significant differences.
+I'd also like to find which products are driving sales for each category.
+This dataset has no repeat customers, so gathering more data to analyze repeat customer buying behavior would be ideal to potentially develop loyalty programs to maximize profits.